Wild Orchid (group): 1990–1992: Formation

+1994–1998: Wild Orchid

 Wild Orchid joined forces with several record labels including RCA, EMI, and Capitol, eventually signing with Sony Publishing and RCA Records in 1994.
 Ron Fair became the group’s A&R rep, eventually co-producing their first album.
 Duran left the group to work on the Nickelodeon TV show Roundhouse, leaving Wild Orchid as a trio.
 In 1995, Wild Orchid recorded the theme song for the NBC sitcom Hope & Gloria.

-The group's first single "At Night I Pray" charted at number 63 on the Billboard Hot 100 and on the R&B Singles charts at number 49 in November 1996.
-A music video directed by Marcus Nispel, known for his work with Janet Jackson, was in heavy rotation on MTV, BET and VH1.
+In September 1996, the group released "At Night I Pray" as the first single from their debut album.
+The song peaked at number 63 on the Billboard Hot 100 and on the R&B Singles charts at number 49 in November 1996.
+A music video directed by Marcus Nispel was in heavy rotation on MTV, BET and VH1.
+Its release was followed by "Talk to Me" in January 1997, which became their most successful single, peaking at 48 on the Billboard Hot 100.
+The music video for "Talk to Me" received two Billboard Music Award nominations in the categories of Best clip and Best new artist clip.

-1997-98: Wild Orchid

-In March 1997, Wild Orchid released their self-titled debut album Wild Orchid.
-The largely self-written album sold nearly a million units worldwide (including 108,000 units in the U.S. according to SoundScan) and included the singles "Talk to Me", "At Night I Pray" and "Supernatural".
-"Talk to Me" received two Billboard Music Award nominations in the categories of Best clip and Best new artist clip.
+In March 1997, Wild Orchid released their self-titled debut album, Wild Orchid.
+The largely self-written album sold nearly a million units worldwide.
+In July, the group went on a promotional tour of Malaysia, where the album was certified gold.
+In August, the group released the third and final single from the album, "Supernatural".
 Wild Orchid spent most of 1997 promoting their debut album, making appearances on various TV shows such as Oddville, MTV, The RuPaul Show, Vibe, Mad TV, Soul Train, and The Jenny Jones Show, in addition to a guest appearance on the UPN sitcom Goode Behavior.
 The group were frequent guest hosts on E!'s The Gossip Show.
-The trio toured as an opening act for 98 Degrees and 'N Sync across the U.S.
+The trio toured as an opening act for 98 Degrees and 'N Sync across the U.S. They also became spokesmodels for Guess.

-In May 1998, they released dance remixes of their songs "I Won't Play the Fool" and "Follow Me" (from their debut album) which were underground club hits.
-The "I Won't Play the Fool" remix landed on a Top 10 Dance Remixes Chart of 1998 in Billboard.
-That same month, they performed at "Divas Simply Singing", an annual AIDS benefit concert in Los Angeles hosted by Sheryl Lee Ralph.

-In 1998, Wild Orchid were featured on the song "I Will Show You Mine” on the album Home Again from Dutch singer Rene Froger.

-In 1999, the group filmed a pilot presentation as the stars of a television program called Sirens.
-In the vein of female-driven action programs like Xena: Warrior Princess and Buffy the Vampire Slayer, they portrayed crime fighting pop singers who were secretly mermaids.
-The pilot was not picked up to series.